giorgostzamouranis/Laplacian-and-Gaussian-Pyramid-Image-Compression/README.md

 The project is divided into two main parts:

 1. **Theoretical Part**
-   Discussion of key concepts including:
+   Explanation of key concepts including:
    - Effect of the kernel parameter 'a' on the Gaussian pyramid.
    - Definition and calculation of entropy.
    - Impact of bin size on quantization.